Home

 Class Discussion of Your Projects

 You will be required to periodically discuss the progress of your analysis with your classmates and any lessons you have learned to date.
-These short presentations will allow you to practice how to communicate your findings to decisionmakers.
+These short presentations will allow you to practice how to communicate your findings to decision makers.
 This can and should include asking your fellow classmates for ideas and opinions about how to overcome the obstacles you confront during your analysis.
 Time will also be spent at the beginning of each class discussing any problems you are confronting with your analysis.
 Thus, you should use your instructor and classmates as resources to help you complete your analysis.
 Conversely, these discussions will provide others in the class with a broad overview of the problems that practitioners confront when performing various types of analysis.

 Written Assignments

 bulletProblem memo: Students must develop a two-page memo that specifies the problem to be addressed, the client (real or hypothetical), and the question(s) that the policy analysis will address.
+Students should attach a bibliography of at least 15 references associated with the topic.

 bulletAlternatives memo: Students must prepare a 3 page memo that: defines the problem and frames it as a market or government failure (i.e., identifies the rationale for government intervention); identifies the main factors affecting the problem (i.e., is their a causal model associated with the problem); identifies alternatives; and, summarizes the criteria that will be used to evaluate the alternatives.
 It should also include as an attachment a list of bibliographic references and your data sources used in the analysis and any necessary tables (e.g., summary of the alternatives or criteria) or figures (e.g., map of the causes of the problem).
+Essentially, it should be a summary of your final paper and indicate where you have work left to do.

 Final Report